openSUSE/news-o-o/_posts/2010-10-30-opensuse-weekly-news-issue-147-is-out.markdown

-"In a previous article we saw how to install and configure zsh, today we™ll see in detail the options offered by the zsh for globbing or how the shell use some special characters to auto-complete our commands.
+"In a previous article we saw how to install and configure zsh, today weâ€™ll see in detail the options offered by the zsh for globbing or how the shell use some special characters to auto-complete our commands.

- Please note: most command you™ll see here could be accomplished with particular switch of the command, for example ls with -r do a recursive search, but the goal of this article is to just use the shell, so our goal will be to accomplish the same result but just with the power of zsh globbing. (...)"
+ Please note: most command youâ€™ll see here could be accomplished with particular switch of the command, for example ls with -r do a recursive search, but the goal of this article is to just use the shell, so our goal will be to accomplish the same result but just with the power of zsh globbing. (...)"